zapier/django-knowledge/docs/_build/html/_sources/install.txt

 Using archives (tarball or zip)
 ------------------------------

-Visit our `tags page <https://github.com/zapier/django-desk/tags>`_ to grab the archives of both current and previous stable releases.
-After unzipping or untarring, you can add the **desk** folder inside the resulting **django-desk** to your PYTHONPATH or simply run ``python setup.py install`` to add it to your **site-packages**.
+Visit our `tags page <https://github.com/zapier/django-knowledge/tags>`_ to grab the archives of both current and previous stable releases.
+After unzipping or untarring, you can add the **knowledge** folder inside the resulting **django-knowledge** to your PYTHONPATH or simply run ``python setup.py install`` to add it to your **site-packages**.